 (a) Inspection system and inspection facilities.
-(1) The inspection system maintained by the Contractor under the Inspection of Supplies-Fixed Price clause (FAR 52.246-2)

-of this contract shall be maintained throughout the contract period and shall comply with all requirements of editions in effect on the date of the solicitation of either Federal Standard 368 or the International Organization for Standardization (ISO) Standard 9001 (ANSI/ASQC Q 91) (Quality Systems-Model for Quality Assurance in Design/ Development, Production, Installation and Servicing), or ISO Standard 9002 (ANSI/ASQC Q 92) (Quality Systems-Model for Quality Assurance in Production and Installation).
-The ISO 9000 family of standards is a set of worldwide standards used to document, implement and demonstrate quality assurance systems.
-When using the ISO option the Contractor's quality system must be registered by a third party registrar accredited by either the Registrar Accreditation Board (RAB) or an organization recognized as equivalent.
-A written description of the inspection system shall be made available to the Government before contract award.
-The Contractor shall immediately notify the Contracting Officer and the designated GSA quality assurance office of any changes made in the inspection system during the contract period.
+(1) The inspection system maintained by the Contractor under the Inspection of Supplies-Fixed Price clause (FAR 52.246-2) of this contract shall be maintained throughout the contract period.
+Unless otherwise authorized in writing by the Contracting Officer, the Contractor shall comply with all requirements of editions in effect on the date of the solicitation of either Federal Standard 368 or the International Organization for Standardization (ISO) Standard 9001:2000 (Quality Management Systems-Requirements).
+A documented description of the inspection system shall be made available to the Government before contract award.
+At the sole discretion of the Contracting Officer, he/she may authorize in writing exceptions to the quality assurance standards identified above.
+The Contractor shall immediately notify the Administrative Contracting Officer (ACO) of any changes made in the inspection system during the contract period.
 As used herein, the term "inspection system" means the Contractor's own facility or any other facility acceptable to the Government that will be used to perform inspections or tests of materials and components before incorporation into end articles and for inspection of such end articles before shipment.
-When the manufacturing plant is located outside of the United States, the Contractor shall arrange delivery of the items from a plant or warehouse located in the United States (including Puerto Rico and the Virgin Islands) equipped to perform all inspections and tests required by the contract or specifications to evidence conformance therewith, or shall arrange with a testing laboratory or other facility in the United States, acceptable to the Government, to perform the required inspections and tests.
+When the manufacturing plant is located outside of the United States, the Contractor shall arrange delivery of the items from a plant or warehouse located in the United States (including Puerto Rico and the U.S. Virgin Islands) equipped to perform all inspections and tests required by the contract or specifications to evidence conformance therewith, or shall arrange with a testing laboratory or other facility in the United States, acceptable to the Government, to perform the required inspections and tests.